Jeff Ware (ice hockey)

 Jeff Ware (born May 19, 1977) is a Canadian former National Hockey League (NHL) defenceman who played for the Toronto Maple Leafs and the Florida Panthers.
-He was selected by the Toronto Maple Leafs in the first round (15th overall) of the 1995 NHL Entry Draft.
+He was selected by the Toronto Maple Leafs in the first round (15th overall) of the 1995 NHL entry draft.

 Hockey career

-As a youth, Ware played in the 1991 Quebec International Pee-Wee Hockey Tournament with the Toronto Marlboros minor ice hockey team.
+As a youth, Ware played in the 1991 Quebec International Pee-Wee Hockey Tournament with the Toronto Marlboros minor ice hockey, which the team won.
 Ware played major junior hockey for the Oshawa Generals of the Ontario Hockey League, where he captained the team for the 1995–96 season.
 He won the league championship in 1997.
-During his junior career, he also won a gold medal with Team Canada at the 1997 World Juniors hockey tournament in Geneva, Switzerland.
+During his junior career, he won a gold medal with Team Canada's Under-18 team in 1994 in Mexico City.
+He went on to win another gold medal with Team Canada at the 1997 World Juniors hockey tournament in Geneva, Switzerland.

-The Toronto Maple Leafs drafted Ware in the first round, 15th overall, at the 1995 NHL Entry Draft.
+The Toronto Maple Leafs drafted Ware in the first round, 15th overall, at the 1995 NHL entry draft.
 He played in 16 games with the Maple Leafs, never scoring a point.
-On February 15, 1999, Ware was traded to the Florida Panthers for forward David Nemirovsky.
+Ware requested a trade from Toronto in 1998, due to mismanagement of the Maple Leafs AHL affiliate, which was initially denied.
+Eventually, on February 15, 1999, Ware was traded to the Florida Panthers for forward David Nemirovsky.
 On July 1, 2000, Florida declined to offer Ware a qualifying offer, making him an unrestricted free agent.
 The Panthers exposed him for selection in the 2000 NHL Expansion Draft, but he was not taken by either of the expansion teams.
 He played 21 total career games in the NHL, tallying one assist.

-He retired from hockey in 2002 following five knee surgeries.
+Ware would subsequently play parts of two seasons with the Syracuse Crunch from 2000 to 2002, before retiring from hockey on January 28, 2002 following five knee surgeries.